vladyslavdrybas/interview-challenge-news-aggregator-api/README.md

 ## Issues

 ### Permissions with Sail

+`If you have a problem accessing or editing some parts of the project.`

 Temp fix
 * In WSL2 jump into the docker container as root by running this command vendor/bin/sail root-shell.